Lymah123/100-days-of-code/daily-journal.md

 Day 12: 12/04/25

 Today, I worked on the latest issue I picked up on Demand open source cli repository.
 I completed the changes, I created PR and I requested for a review.

+Day 13: 13/04/25

+Today, I started exploring resources for implementing the new issue I am working on in the Mifos Apache/Fineract repository.